 - 5.1.1 The ES concluded that it was unlikely that there would be any protected species within the TERRC site at risk from proposed construction activities and operation of the site.
-It was noted, however, that there was habitat in the northern part of the site potentially suitable for reptiles and that there are aquatic habitats of low habitat quality in the eastern part of the site with potential to support amphibians. - 5.1.2 It was indicated in the ES that pre-construction surveys would be undertaken.
-The aim of these surveys is confirm the absence of reptiles and amphibians, or, in the unlikely event that a protected species is present, identify the extent and scope of mitigation works required to ensure a negligible effect.
+It was noted, however, that there was habitat in the northern part of the site potentially suitable for reptiles and that there are aquatic habitats of low habitat quality in the eastern part of the site with potential to support amphibians. - 5.1.2 It was indicated in the ES that pre-construction surveys was undertaken and that protected species were not present.